I just finished a legal seminar with some LLC updates.

 Your LLC requires upkeep like the company truck.
 The oil needs changed and the tires need the pressure checked.
 If you postpone taking care of the truck for too long, then something is going to break.
 Maybe your experience has been different than ours, but vehicles never seem to break down when it’s convenient.
 It’s always out of town and late at night in the pouring rain!

 How about your LLC?
 Have you been giving it the attention you should?
 If not, now’s the time to do it!
-Take a look at our periodic LLC check-up plans designed to help keep your LLC tuned up and ready to go.
+Ask us about our LLC check-up plans designed to help keep your LLC tuned up and ready to go.
 We have flat fee plans to fit any budget right down to the smallest business.